victor-paltz/web_traffic_analyser/README.md

 - Creating more general classes for the objects in order to reuse the code
 - Controling the simulation time speed in order to run faster tests
 - Drawing a traffic curve in real time and a threshold line
+- Modifying the code to make each thread less inter-dependant
 - ...